 - Alexia Dumas Post-doctoral fellow, University College Dublin, Ireland

 - André Colom Research assistant, Evotec, Toulouse

 - Danilo Pietretti Consultant Animal Health at the Food and Agriculture Organization of the United Nations, Rome, Italy - Present: Project officer, European Commission

 - Alan Bénard Post-doctoral fellow, University Hospital, Erlangen, Germany

 - Anna Grabowska Associate professor, Faculty of Medicine, Warsaw, Poland

 - Kanjana Nukdee Professor, Ubon Ratchathani University, Thailand

 - Alexandre Gouzy Post-doctoral fellow, Weill Cornell Medical College, NY, USA

-- Antoine Tanne Project manager, Agenus, Boston, USA
+- Antoine Tanne Project director, Agenus Inc., Boston, USA

 - Jichan Jang Professor, Gyeongsang National University, Jinju, South Korea